🎸 Don’t buy another guitar - get your current guitar set up properly by your local guitar tech!

 Basic Set Up - Overall clean and adjust the neck relief, bridge height and intonation - £50

-Deluxe Set Up - As Basic plus fret level, crown and polish, for worn frets - £100
+Deluxe Set Up - As Basic plus fret level, crown and polish, the ultimate in playability - £100

 Tremolo Set Up when fitted - £20 extra